 Skip to Content

 BEND, Ore.
-(KTVZ) – St. Vincent de Paul of Bend Executive Director Gary Lee Hewitt was arrested Thursday and arraigned Friday on methamphetamine delivery and possession charges, accused of selling commercial amounts of the drug from his Redmond home, located within 1,000 feet of two schools.
+(KTVZ) – The former executive director of St. Vincent de Paul of Bend was arraigned Friday on a grand jury indictment accusing the Redmond resident of possessing “substantial quantities” of methamphetamine and delivering the drug within 1,000 feet of two schools.

-The Deschutes County Sheriff’s Office Street Crimes Unit concluded a short-term investigation with Thursday’s arrest of Hewitt, 58, of Redmond, Sergeant Jason Wall said.
+The Deschutes County Sheriff’s Office Street Crimes Unit concluded a short-term investigation with the Aug.
+15 arrest of Hewitt, 58, of Redmond, Sergeant Jason Wall said.

 Detectives learned Hewitt was selling commercial amounts of the drug from his home in southwest Redmond, Wall said, adding that they also learned of Hewitt's role as the executive director for St. Vincent De Paul of Bend, a nonprofit.